Date of last revision: July 2021

 In all cases, we will reply within the time limits set by law.

-Please contact us using the details in section 15 below if you would like to know more about, or to exercise, these rights.
+Please contact us using the details in the section Do you want to contact us? below if you would like to know more about, or to exercise, these rights.

 These rights are subject to certain limitations that exist in law.
 Further information about your information rights is available on the ICO’s website: https://ico.org.uk/.